itzThillaiC/hacktoberfest-readme/README.md

       * are automated or scripted
       * that are plagarized from someone else's branch
   * Do not spam
-  * Project maintainer's decision on validity of pr is final.
+  * Project maintainer's decision on validity of PR is final.

   For additional guidelines, refer to [participation rules](https://hacktoberfest.digitalocean.com/details#rules)